Plastic & Reconstructive Surgery Residency Programs

-The residency program in Plastic and Reconstructive Surgery at NuHealth is designed to provide within a three-year period a complete education in all aspects of plastic surgery.
-Our program prides itself on a solid foundation of plastic surgical principles and strict attention to detail.
-The resident’s experience encompasses the full range of reconstructive and cosmetic surgery, within a model designed to provide progressive independence.
+This is a three-year residency program designed to provide a complete education in all aspects of plastic surgery.
+The independent program prides itself on a solid foundation of plastic surgical principles and strict attention to detail.
+The resident’s experience encompasses the full range of reconstructive and cosmetic surgery, within a model designed to provide progressive responsibility and independence.

 Roger L. Simpson, MD, MBA, FACS